Turtlecrafter81/al-guides/Operation Siren Guide.md

    - Red boss icon = One time entry Abyssal Zones from Red coordinates (depending on Corrosion level boss with a massive hp pool and requires multiple fleets to tackle).
 If you leave after unlocking the gate to spawn the boss, the boss will disappear.
 Can drops high quality loot (up to rainbow mats) from Corrosion level 4 and above.
 They don't hit as hard as Stronghold bosses however.
 There's 2 mob fleet on the bottom right of the screen shrouded in fog, to get there and get a win to cleaar your t
    - Swirling Abyss = Strongholds (level 128 enemies with 144/144/144 stat) cost 100 AP ONCE to enter and can be retreated freely for repairs.
 Only spawn after finishing story.
 Can drops high quality loot (rainbow mats).

+## Shop Guide:
+- There are 3 main currency: Supply Coins, Item Tokens and Energy Storage Device (ESDs).
+Tokens and ESDs are used in some events.
+- Akashi shop (random event in region maps) sells the following:
+   - Tokens packs: for coins.
+Buy these always.
+   - AP boxes: for coins.
+Buy these always
+   - Healing kits: for coins.
+Buy these if you are short on it, mostly not needed.
+   - Tuning samples: increases their respective stat for ESDs.
+Only buy when below the Adaptive stat break point above (200/200/150)
+- Port shops (refresh every half week-ish or twice a week):
+   - Plates: Rainbow and Gold plates for Tokens.
+Buy these always
+   - Gold Design blueprints for Tokens.
+Buy these always
+   - Blue and Red Coordinates for Tokens.
+Blue leads to Obscured Zone/Treasure Maps.
+Red leads to Abyssal Zone.
+Buy these always
+   - Tokens packs: for coins.
+Buy these always.
+   - AP boxes: for coins.
+Buy these always
+   - Tuning samples: for Tokens/Coins.
+Same as above (only when below 200/200/150)
+   - The 4 META ship enhancement materials: Ignore is fine.
+Only buy if you are swimming in Tokens/Coins.
+   - ESDs for tokens: buy if you are really short on them
+   - Gear materials: Skip, buy gold boxes 1st if any.

 ## Regional Map

 - Think of it as normal maps in every chapter in main campaign (and AP as the 10 oil cost to enter).
 Harder region cost more AP (80 AP region has level 114 mobs and 118 boss, 60 AP has level 103-104, 108 boss, Abyss cost up to 100 AP and spawn 128 boss)